 So, under interpretation 2 we could set out things in three statements:

-(i) As a general principle people must not divorce their spouse and remarry while one’s original spouse is still alive.
+(i) As a general principle people must not divorce their spouse and remarry while their original spouse is still alive.

-(ii) As an exception to that, if the spouse is guilty of sexual immorality, it is legitimate for the wronged party to initiate divorce and for both parties to be free to remarry.
+(ii) As an exception to that, if the spouse is guilty of sexual immorality, it is OK for the wronged party to initiate divorce and for both parties to be free to remarry.

 (iii) But as an exception to the exception, it is wise to disallow remarriage if the example being set might lead others to see an incentive to commit sexual immorality.

-The argument from unfairness and incentive to commit sin is therefore not compelling.
+The argument from unfairness and incentive to commit sin is therefore not a strong one.

 Summing up

-Interpretation 1 states that in Matt.
-5:32a Jesus is not teaching that divorce and remarriage is ever acceptable while one’s original spouse is still alive.
-Each of the three arguments that I have outlined in support of this interpretation carries some weight.
-However, none of them is very impressive.
+Interpretation 1 states that in Matthew 5:32a Jesus is not teaching that divorce and remarriage is ever acceptable while one’s original spouse is still alive.

 ARGUMENTS SUPPORTING INTERPRETATION 2

-There are also arguments that can be made in support of interpretation 2, i.e., the view that in Matt.
-5:32 Jesus is teaching that not everyone who remarries commits adultery when they remarry (while their original husband or wife is still alive).
+There are also arguments that can be made in support of interpretation 2, i.e., the view that in Matthew 5:32a Jesus is teaching that not everyone who remarries commits adultery when they remarry (while their original spouse is still alive).

-To begin with, there is an awkwardness in interpretation 1.
+There is also another awkwardness in interpretation 1.

 Under interpretation 1, the divorcing husband is said not to cause his wife who is guilty of sexual immorality to commit adultery when she remarries, because she, by her sexual immorality which leads to her being divorced, causes herself to commit adultery when she remarries.